 Are you a beginner ukulele player?
 Here’s a ukulele startup toolkit.

 You’ll find most of what you need to get strumming here.
+For free.

 Buying a ukulele

 If you don’t yet have a ukulele, here’s a link to my post about how to buy a beginner ukulele.

 Here’s a link to my post about how to tune a ukulele.

 Here’s a video showing the right way to hold your ukulele.